22dylan/LandMarket-HazardConsequence/book/intro.md

-# Integrated Urban Change and Hazard Consequence Model
+# Coupled Urban Change and Hazard Consequence Model

-This document describes in detail the integrated urban change and hazard consequence model in [this repository](https://github.com/22dylan/UrbanChange-HazardConsequence).
-The ABM is written in Julia using [Agents.jl](https://juliadynamics.github.io/Agents.jl/stable/) (Datseris et al., 2022).
+This document describes in detail the coupled urban change and hazard consequence model in [this repository](https://github.com/22dylan/UrbanChange-HazardConsequence).
+The urban change component of the model is an agent-based model (ABM).
+This is written in Julia using [Agents.jl](https://juliadynamics.github.io/Agents.jl/stable/) (Datseris et al., 2022).
 [IN-CORE](https://incore.ncsa.illinois.edu) is used to model damage and losses resulting from natural hazards (van de Lindt et al., 2018).

 The model was developed and tested with Seaside, Oregon and seismic-tsunami hazards associated with the Cascadia Subduction Zone in mind.
+The model can be applied to other communities and natural hazards.

 This Jupyter book contains both the ODD protocol for describing the model and examples of how to run the source code.